 - Need for more specialized and coordinated care for hospitalized patients.

 Hospitalists also coordinate the care of patients’ in the hospital and are "captain of the ship."
-They are the physicians that organize the communication between different doctors caring for a patient and serve as the point of contact for other doctors and nurses for questions, updates, and delineating a comprehensive plan of care.
+They are the physicians who organize communication with physicians and serve as the point of contact for other physicians and nurses regarding questions, updates, and delineating a comprehensive plan of care.
 They are also the main physician for family members to contact for updates on a loved one.